reale/stampery-lib/README.md

 # A basic Linux library to stamp files based on the blockchain

-The library uses the [Stampery API](https://api.stampery.com/) which allows to prove the existence, integrity and ownership of arbitrary data by anchoring (embedding) unique identifiers (hashes) of files files and datasets into the Ethereum and Bitcoin blockchains.
+The library uses the [Stampery API](https://api.stampery.com/) which allows to prove the existence, integrity and ownership of arbitrary data by anchoring (embedding) unique identifiers (hashes) of files and datasets into the Ethereum and Bitcoin blockchains.

 ### Requirements